Education Programs Faculty

 Beth Pollack

-Beth Pollack (she/her) is thrilled to be back for another adventure at SCT!
-A graduate of SCT's Apprenticeship Program, Beth was also a Drama School Intern (Summer 2014) and Drama School student.
-As a performer, she has been involved in various classical, contemporary, and devised pieces in New York and Seattle.
-As an educator, Beth has worked with New York’s Mad and Merry Theatre Company, Seattle’s Young Shakespeare Workshop, The 5th Avenue Theater, and ACT Theatre.
-Beth holds a BA in Theatre Studies and the Historicization of Dramatic Literature from NYU's Gallatin School of Individualized Study and would be happy to explain exactly what that means.
+Beth Pollack (she/her) is a Seattle-based performer, dramaturg, teaching artist, and arts administrator.
+A longtime SCT collaborator, Beth is a graduate of SCT’s Apprenticeship Program, and was both a Drama School Intern (Summer 2014) and a Drama School student.
+As an educator, Beth has worked with Seattle’s Young Shakespeare Workshop, The 5th Avenue Theatre, Seattle Shakespeare Company, Book-It Repertory Theatre, Jet City Improv, ACT Theatre, and Dacha Theatre, where she is a proud company member.
+Beth holds a BA in Theatre Studies and the Historicization of Dramatic Literature from NYU’s Gallatin School of Individualized Study and would be happy to explain what that means.
+More at www.beth-pollack.com.

 Buddy Todd